ghc-proposals/ghc-proposals/proposals/0000-template.md

 Hopefully this section will be empty by the time the proposal is brought to the steering committee.

+## Proposal Collaboration

+Choose **one** of the following two statements (and delete the other), or write your own that addresses this theme:

+1. Writing precise specifications is hard.
+Accordingly, I invite the committee members to collaborate in writing this proposal, helping to make the specification of my new features as tight as possible and easiest to implement.
+These external contributions are meant to clarify my intent, not change it, and I retain the ability to shape the final proposal.

+2. Writing precise specifications is hard.
+Accordingly, I seek to increase my ability to perform this skill and welcome constructive, detailed criticism in how to make my specification more precise.
+I recognize that doing so may take many rounds and will interpret others' advice as a way to improve my craft.
+If I get frustrated with the process, I will speak up early.

 ## Implementation Plan